 By far the most popular way to spearfish is to snorkel.
 Staying on the surface of the water limits you to fish that roam near the top but is a quick and easy way to begin the sport.
 Snorkel spearos will hang out near sea walls, reefs, or fishing piers.

 Spearfishing purists will say that you aren’t really spearfishing unless you have a pole spear in your hand and you aren’t strapped to an oxygen tank.
 If you think that’s you then keep reading but if it’s not, don’t fret–snorkeling is not weak or unmanly, it’s the safest way to spearfish.

 Freediving requires a lot of skill to master and many practice for years before they’re considered good.
 It’s basically the equivalent of scuba diving without the tank.
 You’re able to get deeper into the water than snorkel spearos which allow you access to a better variety of larger fish like tuna, halibut, and grouper.
 The process of freediving involves strapping on a pair of fins with your pole spear.
 You take a deep breath and dive below the surface to hunt.
 Freediving requires an enormous strength of will and an incredible set of lungs.
 It’s typical for freedivers to hold their breaths for at least 5 minutes per dive.

 What in the World is a Pole Spear?

 Many spearfishing purists will recommend that you use a pole spear as your first spearfishing tool.
-Spearguns both manual and gas powered are the most popular option but they can be cost prohibitive for the beginner spearo.
+Spearguns both manual and gas-powered are the most popular option but they can cost prohibitive for the beginner spearo.
 Click here for my top pole spear picks.